Quasi-Elliptic Cohomology and its Power Operations: Finite subgroups of the Tate curve

 \subsection{The main theorem}

 Theorem \ref{stricktheorem} gives a classification of finite subgroups of the Tate curve and a similar conclusion for the quasi-elliptic cohomology.
-In Section \ref{proofstrict} we show the proof of Theorem \ref{stricktheorem}.
+We prove it in this section by representation theory.
 We assume the readers are familiar with the transfer ideal $I_{tr}$ of equivariant K-theory.
 References for that include Chapter II, \cite{LMSM} and Section 1.8, \cite{Rez06}.

 Let $N$ be an integer.
 Analogous to the transfer ideal $I_{tr}$ of equivariant K-theory, we can define the transfer ideal for Tate K-theory